WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/uGraphics/index.md

 ### JPEG Decoding

-Meadow.Foundation includes a JPEG decoder that enables JPEG images to be converted to bitmaps for use with the µGraphics Library.
+We recommend using the [`SimpleJpegDecoder` library](https://github.com/adrianstevens/SimpleJpegDecoder) to convert JPEG images into bitmaps for use with the µGraphics Library.
 For example, the following code illustrates how to load a JPEG image from a resource and display it on screen:

 ```csharp
 var jpgData = LoadResource("meadow.jpg");